RallyTechServices/cross-workspace-list/README.md

 #Cross Workspace List

 ###Requirements for app to run:
-* Link Field needs to be the same name for all types in the workspace.
+* Link Field needs to be the same name for all copyable types in the workspace.
+* Copyable types are:  Portfolio Item, User Story and Task

 ### List of fields that will be synced and copied with this app: